 Precise specification of building products which have a crucial impact on BCA compliance is particularly important.
+For example, fire collars, waterproofing and cladding.

 The declaration should also deter the use of inappropriate building products later in the construction process.
 Also, this declaration does not mean that the design practitioner is responsible for the quality of the building product in isolation.